Analysis | No longer ‘Chocolate City,’ calls for D.C. statehood grow louder

 This is in keeping with broad national trends, of course.
 Urban areas such as D.C. have gotten more deeply blue in recent decades in part because they’ve become destinations for college-educated Whites.
 It’s certainly the case that the city’s demographics at one point contributed to apathy about considering it for statehood.
 But it seems clear that the central consideration for both Democrats and Republicans on Capitol Hill when considering statehood for D.C. is currently the likelihood of adding two Democratic senators to a wobbly balance of power in that chamber.

 Republicans have taken positions against statehood in recent weeks, using a number of arguments meant to highlight the District’s unusual nature.
 Some of those arguments center on how D.C. is relatively small.
-That’s true, but it remains more populous than either Vermont or Wyoming, states which represent 4 percent of the Senate.
-It’s also true that D.C.'s population has declined substantially since 1950.
+That’s true, but it remains more populous than either Vermont or Wyoming, which represent 4 percent of the Senate.
+It’s also true that D.C.’s population has declined substantially since 1950.
 In that year, it was larger than 15 states.

 But that has turned around.
 D.C.’s population increased much faster than Wyoming’s from 2010 to 2019 as Vermont’s declined.
 Most of that increase was an influx of new White residents.